 In March 2021, a class-action lawsuit was filed against Knowledge First and other group RESPs, alleging that sales charges and enrollment fees are unlawful and abusive.

-Knowledge First responded in a press release that stated, “We pride ourselves on acting with integrity in all that we do and hold ourselves to highest ethical and regulatory standards in order to better serve our customers.”
+Knowledge First responded in a press release that stated, “We pride ourselves on acting with integrity in all that we do and hold ourselves to the highest ethical and regulatory standards in order to better serve our customers.”

-While the lawsuit is only limited to Quebec, it could provide precedent for other provinces to file similar lawsuits.
+While the lawsuit is only limited to Quebec, it could provide a precedent for other provinces to file similar lawsuits.
 It could also allow security regulators across the country to review group RESPs fee structures.

 While Knowledge First has had its share of issues over the years, many people still invest in group RESPs.
 Here’s what the company has to offer.

 Knowledge First includes plan choices from the Heritage Group and its own.
 The Flex First RESP plan allows families to pick how much they want to contribute and how often.